MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Applications/Update-MgServicePrincipal.md

   - `[SkuId <String>]`: Unique identifier (GUID) for the service SKU.
 Equal to the skuId property on the related SubscribedSku object.
 Read-only
   - `[SkuPartNumber <String>]`: Unique SKU display name.
 Equal to the skuPartNumber on the related SubscribedSku object; for example: 'AAD_Premium'.
 Read-only

 MEMBEROF <IMicrosoftGraphDirectoryObject[]>: Roles that this service principal is a member of.
 HTTP Methods: GET Read-only.
 Nullable.
+Supports $expand.
   - `[Id <String>]`: Read-only.
   - `[DeletedDateTime <DateTime?>]`: